nightcycle/option/README.md

 end)
 ```

-For extracting the state of the option
+For extracting the state of the option:

 ```luau